lohiermichael/deployment-of-machine-learning-models/section_4:machine_learning_pipeline:writing_production_code/README.md

  ### Disadvantages

  - Lack of versatility: as the pipeline is built from one dataset, it can't accept potential new variables from other data sources
- - No additional data can be fed through the pipeline, as the entire processes are based on the first data on which it was built
+ - No additional data can be fed througxzh the pipeline, as the entire processes are based on the first data on which it was built

  **Including a feature selection algorithm as part of the pipeline**
  - ensures that from all the available features only the most useful ones are selected to train the model